agsb/u2forth/README.md

   parameters, a set of opcodes (if leaf) or a set of address of words (if twig)

-As ATmega8 have only 8k bytes of FLASH then no support for compile new words into FLASH,
+As ATmega8 have only 8k bytes of FLASH then no support for compile new words into FLASH, all goes to void.

 # Constants and Variables